OceanCalc

 Tips for accuracy

-- Confirm that the units you enter match your chart, GPS, or instrument readout before relying on the Boat Fuel Consumption Calculator.
+• Match input units to your chart, GPS, or instrument before trusting the Boat Fuel Consumption Calculator.

 Practical examples